forestgrape/coronavirus/immune_system.md

 [in work]
 Self checks of the cells: inside the cells there are various systems to keep to cells metabolism immune.
 * RNA silencing
-* detect foreign RNA e.g. double stranded
+* Detect foreign RNA e.g. double stranded
-* detect stress
+* Detect stress e.g. Ribosome permanently producing.

 #### Extern-checks
 Cells present what they produce on the outside: T cells inspect these substances and can induce cell death or ring the bells.
 In fighting coronaviruses T cells play a key role [citations in work].